FraunhoferIOSB/FAAAST-Service/docs/source/submodeltemplateprocessors/submodeltemplateprocessors.md

 | subscriptionInterval<br>*(optional)*| long               | Interval to poll the server for changes (in ms).                                                                                                | 100           |
 :::

+In the EndpointMetadata of AID the following attributes are currently evaluated:

+- base
+- contentType
+- security

+Currently, the only supported Security Schemes are:

+- NoSecurityScheme (nosec_sc)
+- BasicSecurityScheme (basic_sc)

+In the Property of AID the following attributes are currently evaluated:

+- observable (only HTTP)

+For HTTP: If observable is true, a SubscriptionProvider, otherwise a ValueProvider is created.
+In case of MQTT, a SubscriptionProvider is created always.

+In the Property Forms of AID the following attributes are currently evaluated:

+- href
+- contentType
+- htv_headers (for HTTP)

 ```{code-block} json
 :caption: Example configuration section for AID + AIMC SubmodelTemplate Processor.
 :lineno-start: 1